astropy/astropy/docs/io/fits/appendix/faq.rst

 not even an order of magnitude).

-Where data is concerned the situation is a little more complicated, and requires some understanding of how PyFITS is implemented versus CFITSIO and ``fitsio``.
+Where data is concerned the situation is a little more complicated, and requires some understanding of how Astropy is implemented versus CFITSIO and ``fitsio``.
 First it's important to understand how they differ in terms of memory management.

-`astropy.io.fits`/PyFITS uses mmap, by default, to provide access to the raw binary data in FITS files.
+`astropy.io.fits` uses mmap, by default, to provide access to the raw binary data in FITS files.
 Mmap is a system call (or in most cases these days a wrapper in your libc for a lower-level system call) which allows user-space applications to essentially do the same thing your OS is doing when it uses a